veniora/se306p1/UserManual.md

 Prerequisites

-1. Must have an account on Github configured and be made a collaborator to "veniora/se306p1" repository.
+1. Must have an account on Github (https://github.com/) configured and be made a collaborator to "veniora/se306p1" repository.

 2. Must have the electric version of ROS (Robot Operating System) installed on Ubuntu 11.04 or 11.10.
-See the ROS installation guide for more details.
+See the ROS installation guide for more details (http://www.ros.org/wiki/electric/Installation/Ubuntu)

 Setup